 The United States is trying to salvage the Iran deal.
-Here’s how both countries have violated the pact.
+Here’s how both countries have broken with the pact.

-Here are some of the changes Washington and Tehran made in the years since the agreement first went into effect, and the challenges for a return to some version of the accord.
+Here are some of the changes Washington and Tehran have made in the years since the agreement first went into effect, and the challenges for a return to some version of the accord.

 What was the 2015 nuclear deal?

 The Joint Comprehensive Plan of Action, or JCPOA, set out a framework for curbing Iran’s development of a nuclear program in exchange for U.S. sanctions relief.
 Negotiated by a group known as the P5+1 — China, France, Russia, the United Kingdom, Germany and the United States — the deal went into effect in 2016.
-That’s when Washington began rolling back billions of dollars of banking, oil, and other economic sanctions aimed at cutting Iran and its leaders off from international markets.
+That’s when Washington began rolling back billions of dollars of banking, oil and other economic sanctions aimed at cutting Iran and its leaders off from international markets.
 Tehran in turn limited nuclear enrichment and allowed for more international oversight of its facilities and program.

-But former president Donald Trump strongly opposed the accord, a centerpiece of the Obama administration’s foreign policy, and unilaterally left the deal in 2018.
-As part of his alternative “maximum pressure” policy, Trump reimposed economic sanctions on Iran in violation of the agreement, and issued some 1,500 additional sanctions, according to Biden officials, that targeted both Iran and Iran-linked individuals and companies.
+But President Donald Trump strongly opposed the accord, a centerpiece of the Obama administration’s foreign policy, and unilaterally left the deal in 2018.
+As part of his alternative “maximum pressure” policy, Trump reimposed economic sanctions on Iran and issued some 1,500 additional sanctions, according to Biden officials, that targeted Iran and Iran-linked individuals and companies.
 Iran said it would remain committed to the deal, yet it also began increasing uranium enrichment and building nuclear know-how beyond the deal’s limits.

 By the end of Trump’s term, the gulf of distrust between Iran and the United States was deep.
-Biden, however, pledged to reenter the deal if Iran also returned to compliance.
+President Biden, however, has pledged to reenter the deal if Iran also returns to compliance.
 But both sides have yet to agree on what that would look like.

-How is the United States deviated from the deal?
+How has the United States turned away from the deal?

-Iran is the most sanctioned country in the world, with broad U.S. restrictions on its banking system and an oil embargo.
+Iran has been hit with more sanctions than any other country in the world, with broad U.S. restrictions on its banking system and an oil embargo.

 The United States has had sanctions in place against Iran since 1979, but Trump increased them to unprecedented levels.

-After leaving the nuclear deal, Washington initially reimposed non-oil sanctions in August of 2018, followed in November of that year by sanctions on some 700 Iranian individuals and entities, including 300 designations not in place before the 2015 deal, according to the International Crisis Group.
+After leaving the nuclear deal, Washington initially reimposed non-oil sanctions in August 2018, followed in November of that year by sanctions on some 700 Iranian individuals and entities, including 300 designations not in place before the 2015 deal, according to the International Crisis Group.

 The United States at first offered waivers to allow some countries to purchase oil from Iran.
-Six months later, in April of 2019, the Trump administration announced an end to the exemptions.
-U.S. Secretary of State Mike Pompeo said at the time that the aim was to cut Iran off from some $50 billion in annual oil revenue.
+Six months later, in April 2019, the Trump administration announced an end to the exemptions.
+Secretary of State Mike Pompeo said at the time that the aim was to cut Iran off from some $50 billion in annual oil revenue.

 In the following years, Washington continued to add designations that were not in place during the JCPOA negotiations.
 Targets included banks, including Iran’s central bank, individuals, such as Iran’s supreme leader, and oil vessels, among other entities.
 The Trump administration also reduced the number of licenses the U.S. treasury grants to companies for certain medical exports to Iran, exacerbating shortages.